yacineMahdid/classroom/Deep Learning Book/README.md

 In machine
 learning experiments, it is common to say that algorithm A is better than algorithm B if the upper bound of the 95 percent conﬁdence interval for the error of algorithm A is less than the lower bound of the 95 percent conﬁdence interval for the error of algorithm B.

+Bias and variance measure two different source of error in an estimator.
+Bias measures the expected deviation from the true value of the function or parameter.
+Variance provides a measure of the deviation from the expected estimator value that any particular sampling of the data is likely to cause.

+Cross validation is highly successful on many real-world tasks.

+Bias and variance tradeoff is tightly linked to capacity, underfitting and overffiting.
+Increase capacity tends to increase variance and decrease bias.

+Maximum Likelihood Estimation: minimizing the dissimilarity between the empirical distribution that is generating the data defined by the training set and the model distribution.
+The degree of dissimilarity between the two is measured by the KL divergence.

+Cross entropy is any loss consisting of a negative log-likelihood between empirical distribution defined by the model.
+Mean squared error is the cross entropy between the empirical distribution and a gausiance model.